buildbot/buildbot/master/docs/developer/cls-protocols.rst

         :param failure: copy of the failure if any

-            Called by the slave when the command is complete.
+            Called by the worker when the command is complete.

 .. py:class:: FileWriterImpl()

-    Class used to implement data transfer between slave and master
+    Class used to implement data transfer between worker and master

     .. :py:method:: remote_write(data)